Expenditure on mental health services

 Australian Government spending on mental health-related services was estimated to be about $4.3 billion in 2021–22.
 However, as noted previously and detailed in the data source section of this page, there are other known Australian Government outlays attributable to supporting mental health issues not included in this estimate.

-Australian Government spending on mental health-related services increased by an average annual rate of 4% between 2017–18 and 2021–22, in real terms; an increase from $149 per person in 2017–18 to $166 in 2021–22.
-Spending through national programs and initiatives managed by the Department of Health and Aged Care and Medicare on psychologists and allied health had the largest increases per person between 2017–18 and 2021–22 ($11 and $6 respectively, in real terms).
+Australian Government spending on mental health-related services increased in real terms by an average annual rate of 4% between 2017–18 and 2021–22, an increase from $149 per capita in 2017–18 to $166 in 2021–22.
+The programs with the largest spending increases per capita in real terms over this period were National programs and initiatives managed by the Department of Health and Aged Care ($11) and Medicare on psychologists/allied health ($6).

 Spending on Medicare-subsidised mental health-specific services and mental health-related medications provided through the PBS accounted for 51% of the total Australian Government spending in 2021–22 (Figure EXP.2).
 This was followed by: